 Just because the police let you off with a $100 ticket doesn’t mean that will be the end of the costs for you.
 Your insurance company will see that ticket, and they may decide to raise your rates because of it.

 The worst and most costly danger of all is the potential to kill yourself or someone else.
 You can put no price on life, but if you kill someone, money will be the worst of your problems.
 It doesn’t matter that it is an accident; you will spend a good portion of your life in jail if you kill someone.
 If someone you know has been hurt or seriously injured by a distracted driver, it is essential to contact an attorney right away.
 You may be entitled to much more financial compensation than you are offered since insurance companies will do whatever they can to save money.
-Allow an attorney to deal with that part of the equation as you deal with the emotional loss of a loved one.
+Allow our experienced attorneys at David Aylor Law Offices to deal with that part of the equation as you deal with the emotional loss of a loved one.

 What is the cost of a texting while driving ticket in SC?

 When caught texting while driving, a single ticket is $100 and will not incur any points on your license.
 The one exception is if you are caught texting while operating a school bus which incurs a fine of no less than $100.

 How many people die per year because of texting while driving?

 Using information from 2018, we see that nearly 3,000 people died from distracted driving, and almost 400 of those can be directly linked to texting while driving.
 There were nearly 400,000 injuries related to texting while driving, which makes sense when you consider that one in four car accidents were caused by texting while driving.
 Perhaps the most sobering of statistics is that 202 children aged fifteen to nineteen were killed due to phone use on the road in the year these stats were collected.

 Are Parents Responsible if Teens Get Caught Texting While Driving?